keithkade/keithkade.github.io/_posts/2024-10-23-mothership-one-shot-guide.md

 - The "comms off" graffiti was put there in a hurry as a warning, not a work of art.
 - On a similar note, the comms array in the command center looks like it was smashed by a human, not a carcinid.
 They wanted to prevent infection.
 - One challenge was that my players had bad luck with finding ways to deal with the monster.
 Nobody rolled a loadout with anything particularly useful, and they immediately fled the garage once it woke up.
 They also didn't pick up the tumbler of hydrofluoric acid.
 One of them attempted to a combat check to "shoot it in the mouth" to bypass the armor, which I allowed if they 1) were directly facing the monster 2) rolled with disadvantage.
 This allowed them to get a wound on it and prevented it from completely overpowering them.
 - The "Escape Sequence" - Once my players successfully got power back and were trying to escape, I wanted to keep the action going by having the monster pursue.
 I decided to have it shriek as they were on the muddy path back to the landing zone, causing all players to need to make a sanity save.
 All but one failed.
 This led to a moral conundrum once onboard the dropship as the players knew they were infected.
-In a classic sci-fi moment, we ended up with just one survivor as the infected players elected to do the noble thing and jump out of the ship to avoid spreading the infection.
+In a classic sci-fi moment, we ended up with just one survivor escaping as the infected players elected to do the noble thing and jump out of the ship to avoid spreading the infection.
 - When players failed their sanity save against the shriek, I described that the shriek suddenly transformed from almost-but-not-quite random static to whispers in a language you don't understand.

 ## Miscellaneous notes and tips